 By 1913, all of the natives were gone from the Oasis of Mara.
 The Smithsonian Institution reported in 1925 that the Oasis originally belonged to the Serrano people.
 The author of the article considered the relative merits of the argument that the area was the territory of the Chemehuevi but concluded that “Intrinsically, it is of little import who exercised sovereignty in this tract: to all purposes it was empty.”
 The vanished people of the Oasis of Mara and its surroundings were the Serrano, the Chemehuevi (sometimes called the Southern Paiutes), and the Cahuilla.

 The Cahuilla territory extended from the Colorado River to the San Jacinto plain outside of Riverside.
 The Cahuilla, like the Serrano, lived in small villages near reliable water sources and exploited the resources of their territory which is thought to have included both the western and the southern portions of Joshua Tree National Park.
 The Chemehuevi, during spring and summer, went on seasonal hunting and gathering forays and lived in temporary base camps.
 When it became colder, the Chemehuevi gathered in large villages and stayed for longer periods of time in snug winter structures whose floors were shallow pits in the ground.

 The spirits of the Serrano, the Chemehuevi, and the Cahuilla are still with us in the rock formations, the pictographs and petroglyphs, and in the archaeological sites which dot the landscape.
-One hundred and twenty-one plants are now identified as having been used as food, medicine, or as raw materials for making objects.
+121 plant species are now identified as having been used as food, medicine, or as raw materials for making objects.
 We too, are learning to see Joshua Tree National Park as a land of plenty!

 by Archaeologist Charlotte Hunter